-In spite of the fact that this report only covers the years 1994 - 2008, all 4-year programs since the start in 1977 are listed in Appendix 3 for handy reference.
+In spite of the fact that this report only covers the years 1984 - 2008, all 4-year programs since the start in 1977 are listed in Appendix 3 for handy reference.
 Although the structure of NKS and its policy have varied over the years, these features and the responsible bodies are fairly representative of all 4-year programs:

-- Funding, policy questions, contractual issues: the Owners Group - Decisions on budgets, projects etc.: the Board - Supervision of projects: the reference groups - Scientific work: Pre-projects, projects and subprojects - Deliverables: semi-annual, annual, technical and final reports; seminars, workshops etc. - Follow-up: evaluation and conclusions by relevant parties - Administrative support: the Nordic secretary and the Secretariat
+- Funding, policy questions, contractual issues: the Owners Group - Decisions on budgets, projects etc.: the Board - Supervision of projects: the reference groups - Scientific work: Pre-projects, projects and subprojects - Deliverables: semi-annual, annual, technical and final reports; seminars, workshops etc. - Follow-up: implementation, evaluation, conclusions - Administrative support: the Nordic secretary and the Secretariat